barvian/thesis/paper.md

 ### Architecture

 This application was developed using the latest version of the standard iOS development toolkit provided by Apple, including Xcode 6.3 (with Swift 1.2) and iOS SDK 8.3.
-The newer Swift language was preferred over its predecessor, Objective-C, for its modern features and familiar syntax, though I didn't have experience with either language before this project.
+The newer Swift language was preferred over its predecessor, Objective-C, for its modern features and familiar syntax.

 #### Dependencies